- Men's Grooming

 There is one key thing to remember here, though.
 And that’s to hone your technique.
 If you slip and slide all over the place, then your complexion and nerve endings will go through the wringer.
 It’s not brain surgery (not unless you do it incredibly badly), but it does require a basic level of skill.

-Then again, perhaps you don’t want to shave at all.
+Then again, perhaps you don’t want to shave.
 It comes in and out of fashion, but there is nonetheless something timeless about a well-kept beard.
 That last phrase, well-kept, is key.

 Even if the razors remain under lock and key, don’t become a stranger to your toiletries.
 You’ll need something like ManCave Natural Blackspice Beard Control to maintain the look that you want.
 The human body is a wonderful, miraculous thing, but still highly unlikely to issue a perfectly photogenic beard.